Goldie (given name)

-Goldie is a given name used in reference to an informal English diminutive word for gold or an English version of the Yiddish name Golda or Golde, also meaning gold.
+Goldie is a nickname or given name used in reference to an informal English diminutive word for gold or an English version of the Yiddish name Golda or Golde, also meaning gold.
+It was often used as a pet name for a girl with blonde hair.
 It is also used as a nickname for formal names such as Marigold.
 It has a “vintage vibe” for some parents who have considered it.
 Other commentators note that the name has risen in use for girls along with other names of a similar style that all exude cuteness and promote enjoyment, perhaps in reaction to serious times.
-It was among the one thousand most used names for girls in the United States between 1880 and 1940, then declined in use.
-It has increased in usage in recent years and was among the one thousand most used names for newborn American girls in 2021.

-Notable people with the name include:
+The English expression good as gold is often used to describe people who act virtuously and, in the case of children, are well-behaved.